 Another key focus for using LinkedIn is networking!
-We don’t just mean handing out a virtual business card to people and hoping they contact you in the future this involves a lot more, including.
+We don’t just mean handing out a virtual business card to people and hoping they contact you in the future.
+This involves a lot more, including.

 1. Connection requests

 It is important to keep in mind that you don’t just send connection requests to everyone who is recommended to you on LinkedIn.
-Treat this like you would face-to-face business networking event, review their profiles and if you feel they can benefit your growth and vice versa, then send them a connection request.
+Treat this like you would a face-to-face business networking event, review their profiles, and if you feel they can benefit your growth and vice versa, then send them a connection request.
 Follow this up with a personalised message.
-It is important to ensure you are making valuable connections and not just filling your profile with meaningless relationships that don’t’ go anywhere.
+It is important to ensure you are making valuable connections and not just filling your profile with meaningless relationships that don’t go anywhere.

 2. Skills & Endorsements

 You can select up to 50 skills to feature on your account which apply to your area of expertise and experience.
 This can include but is not limited to, skills such as Communication, Growth Marketing, Team Leadership, and Customer Service.
-Once you have determined your skills, your valuable connections can then endorse these skills which become visible to anyone who views your profile.
+Once you have determined your skills, your valuable connections can then endorse these skills, which become visible to anyone who views your profile.
 You can also head over to your colleagues, customers, and employer’s profiles to endorse their list of skills too!
 This is a great way to encourage reciprocal endorsements.

-To take this a step further you can then provide and receive recommendations.
+To take this a step further, you can then provide and receive recommendations.
 These act as a personal review or mini recommendation letter that will be housed on your profile permanently.
-Branding expert Samantha Nolan, put it perfectly when saying “Nothing adds as much credibility to your profile as real-world reviews from people who have worked with you.”
-The best way to get an endorsement, is to offer them to others.
+Branding expert Samantha Nolan, put it perfectly when saying, “Nothing adds as much credibility to your profile as real-world reviews from people who have worked with you.”
+The best way to get an endorsement is to offer them to others.
 Of course, you can always ask colleagues and managers to provide them too, especially if you are moving on from a current role and would like to add further credibility to your profile.

 We understand that asking for endorsements and recommendations may feel uncomfortable, but this is the best way to elevate your profile with real-life testimonials to support your body of work.
-Focus on believing in your experience and abilities and this will give you to courage to seek support from your community.
+Focus on believing in your experience and abilities, and this will give you to courage to seek support from your community.

 Engage and share

 If you have built up a valuable audience base, it is now time to start engaging!
 You can start small as you ease yourself into this stage and build your way up to some more robust content sharing.
-See some easy steps, to begin with below:
+See some easy steps to begin with below:

 1. Sharing images

 It has been found by Inc.com, that images will gain up to 6 x times more engagement than text-only content.
 This means that if you share an original post with an image or reshare a piece of content with a hero image, your content will most likely gain more likes, comments and reposts.
-Keep in mind that when you are posting, you are share things that have meaning to you or your business, and furthermore that align with your values.
+Keep in mind that when you are posting, you are sharing things that have meaning to you or your business and furthermore that align with your values.

 2. Create your own content

-Instead of resharing other’s content, it is vital that you also generate your own content to share and house on LinkedIn.
-This can be created from a range of ideas such as staff spotlights, case studies, business wins, or announcements.
+Instead of resharing others’ content, it is vital that you also generate your own content to share and house on LinkedIn.
+This can be created from a range of ideas, such as staff spotlights, case studies, business wins, or announcements.
 If your content is of interest and engaging to others, they will feel enticed to comment, like and share on their own accord, giving your brand valuable support and reach.

 3. Like and Comment!

-When you open LinkedIn, you will be greeted with a newsfeed, like Facebook and Instagram.
+When you open LinkedIn, you will be greeted with a newsfeed like Facebook and Instagram.
 This is where you will see a range of original posts from other professionals and businesses you follow.
-To ensure you are actively networking and fostering your valuable connections it is important that you are commenting and liking other’s content too.
+To ensure you are actively networking and fostering your valuable connections, it is important that you are commenting and liking others’ content too.
 This can be a simple comment such as “Well done, Dave.
-Your hard work is valued!” or you can even add a reaction to someone’s post including actions such as like, support, celebrate, love, insightful and curious.
+Your hard work is valued!” or you can even add a reaction to someone’s post, including actions such as like, support, celebrate, love, insightful and curious.

-Now we have given you some easy tools to engage you can begin to participate in meaningful networking plus this activity will end up in your audience’s newsfeed, giving you further exposure and keeping your name, brand, or business in the forefront of their mind too.
+Now we have given you some easy tools to engage, you can begin to participate in meaningful networking, plus this activity will end up in your audience’s newsfeed, giving you further exposure and keeping your name, brand, or business in the forefront of their mind too.